jadecobra/python_tdd_exercises/EXCEPTION_HANDLING.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-Let's add exception handling to our program so it does not end when it encounters the exceptions we handle
+let us add exception handling to our program so it does not end when it encounters the exceptions we handle

 #### <span style="color:red">**RED**</span>: make it fail